-There are two distinct categories of knowledge: information and fundamentals.
-The former includes specific knowledge that helps people deal with certain problems and usually have a short lifespan, such as how to program in C# 5 using Entity Framework 6, whereas the latter includes broadly applicable knowledge which isn’t constrained to a specific implementation and can last a lifetime, such as soft skills for software developers.
+Knowledge is divided into two categories, information and fundamentals.
+The former includes specific knowledge that helps people deal with certain problems and usually has a short lifespan, whereas the latter includes broadly applicable knowledge which isn’t constrained to a specific implementation and can be relevant for years.

-Having a solid skillset based on fundamentals can help professionals learn new technologies on demand, rapidly adapt to new requirements and ultimately live a more fulfilled life.
-Skills based on information have to be built on top of that.
+Having a solid skill set based on fundamentals can help us learn new technologies on demand, rapidly adapt to new requirements and ultimately live a more fulfilled professional life.
+Skills based on information have to be built on top of fundamentals.

 Don’t judge a book by its

 Some books that target fundamental knowledge utilize specific programming languages to illustrate their examples.
 You shouldn’t get discouraged and reject the book if you haven’t worked with that language before, or even if you don’t intend to use it in the future.
 Fundamental knowledge is widely applicable, and you might notice that reading material about a different programming language makes you a stronger programmer at your main one.

 This is a hand-picked collection of books that have greatly helped me skyrocket my career and become a better professional.
 I’ve read most of them more than once, as the additional experiences I acquire between reads help me see those books in a different light, so and every single time I get to learn something new.
 I strongly believe that these books worth your time and deserve a spot at your bookcase.